ajd271/dev-doc/docs/FEATURES/features-overview.md

 * [Legal](doc:legal) — A review of federal and international regulations to be aware of when developing a Roku streaming app, as well as the contractual terms you'll need to agree to before distributing content on the Roku platform.

 To learn more about how Roku apps work, [read on](doc:how-channels-work)!

+this is a suggested edit